osmosis-labs/assetlists/README.md

 ### Endpoint Override Behavior

-By default, when you specify `rpc` or `rest` endpoints in your chain configuration:
+When you specify `rpc` or `rest` endpoints in your chain configuration:
-1. Your zone-specified endpoint is placed **first** in the endpoint list
+1. Your zone-specified endpoint is placed first in the endpoint list
-2. Chain Registry endpoints are added as **backups**
+2. Chain Registry endpoints are added as backups
-3. **State-based optimization** automatically reorders endpoints based on validation results
+3. State-based optimization may reorder endpoints based on validation results (unless forced)

 **How State-Based Optimization Works:**
 - Validation results are tracked in `state/state.json`